Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes wears a pair of cognac brown suede 5-eyelet short-wing oxford brogues with tan socks that nicely match the leg line of his khakis.
 Though they would have been anachronistic for this particular setting, suede desert boots would also be a suitable and effective companion with this outfit.

 Gittes extends the earth tones and desert palette to his accessories, as he should.
 His fedora is brown felt with a wide brown grosgrain ribbon and a high pinched crown.
 It’s an awfully sunny day so the relatively short-brimmed hat needs some help; Gittes also dons a pair of simple rimless sunglasses with brown round lenses held into place by thin gold arms.

 Gittes wears a gold watch on his left wrist on a unique link bracelet with a buckle.
-The watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s, I believe a closer look in hi-def reveals that it’s actually a Benrus.
+Though watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s, I believe a closer look in hi-def reveals that it’s actually a Benrus.

 So You Wanna Be a Private Eye?

 This sequence is loaded with some of Gittes’ finest P.I. tricks, including a cavalier bit at the Hall of Records.
 After a snooty clerk prevents Gittes from borrowing a book, Gittes asks to borrow a ruler: